Raefabdulnazir/ExpenseTracker/README.md

 - ✔️ Closed testing completed for v1.
 - ✔️ v1.1 uploaded to a new closed test track.
-- 🚧 Waiting for completion of 14-day closed test with 12+ testers to apply for production release.
+- ✔️ v1.2 uploaded to google playstore

 ---